 Video editor: Shotcut

-An editor that's great for new users, and is an excellent substitute for Windows Movie Maker
+Great for new users, and an excellent substitute for Windows Movie Maker

 If you’re looking for a great open source video editor, give Shotcut a whirl.
 It might look a little stark at first, but add some of the optional toolbars and you’ll soon have its most powerful and useful features your your fingertips.